By Khoshal Latifzai • May 22, 2026

 What Makes RMRM Different?

 We use adipose-derived stem cells rather than bone marrow, offering 500 to 1,000 times more stem cells per gram and better effectiveness for patients over 50.
-We integrate cellular therapy with PRP, peptides, shockwave, and HBOT rather than single-therapy treatment.
+We integrate cellular therapy with PRP, peptides, shockwave, and HBOT rather than single-therapy therapy.
 Every patient receives customized protocols based on their specific condition, goals, and biology, with a focus on sustained healing rather than temporary relief.

-Treatment Integration and Clinical Considerations
+Therapy Integration and Clinical Considerations

-Research demonstrates that stem cell therapy offers a promising option between conservative treatments and surgery.
+Research demonstrates that stem cell therapy offers a promising option between conservative therapy and surgery.
 The ideal candidate exists in the “biological window”, too damaged for physical therapy alone, but not yet requiring joint replacement.

 At Rocky Mountain Regenerative Medicine, we conduct comprehensive evaluations, including advanced imaging and biomarker assessment, to determine candidacy.
 For joints showing structural damage beyond biological repair potential, we provide honest surgical recommendations.